dharshurp/CodeAlpha_NetworkSniffer/README.md

 ---

 ## ⚠️ Important Note
-- This tool requires admin/root access to capture packets.
+- This tool requires admin/root access to capture packets
-- Use only for educational and ethical learning purposes.
+- Use only for educational and ethical purposes
-- Do not use on networks without proper permission.
+- Do not use on unauthorized networks

 ---

-## 📁 Project Structure

-Network_Sniffer/
-│
-├── sniffer.py
-├── README.md
-├── requirements.txt
-└── Network_Sniffer_PPT.pptx

----

 ## 👩‍💻 Author
 Dharshini R P

----

-## 📜 License
-This project is created for educational purposes only.